Your fractional CFO for owner-operated wineries.

 See where you stand in the market.

-Where every tracked Central Coast winery ranks, who is gaining and losing ground, and the AI-visibility leaderboard that decides who shows up in a ChatGPT trip plan.
+Where every tracked Central Coast winery ranks, the town-by-town standings, and the AI-visibility leaderboard that decides who shows up in a ChatGPT trip plan.
 It reads the market, not your operation.

 Wine Country Intelligence Report: a quarterly digital-performance benchmark of your county.
 You walk in knowing where you rank and which way the market is moving before you price next year's release, without compiling the county benchmark yourself.
 See the report below →